-Below is the city ordinance pertaining to dogs in the city of Des Moines.
+Click here to view the full city ordinance pertaining to animals in the city of Des Moines.
 For other frequently asked animal ordinance questions, click here.
-For more ordinance information regarding potbellied pigs, please click here and reference chapter 18.

 Breed Specific Legislation in Des Moines